Feyenoord: End of 18 year title drought

-The 2016–17 season started positively, as the first nine league matches were won, and Feyenoord beat Manchester United F.C.
-1–0 in the Europa League.
+The 2016–17 season started positively, as the first nine league matches were won, and Feyenoord beat Manchester United 1–0 in the Europa League.
 This match, and all of Feyenoord's European home games were played in only a half-full stadium.
 These measures were taken to avoid new penalties from the UEFA.
 In that same week reigning Dutch champions PSV were beaten, 0–1.
 The first loss of points was against Ajax on 23 October 2016.
 The final score was 1–1 after goals of Kasper Dolberg and Dirk Kuyt.
-A week later another draw followed against SC Heerenveen.
+A week later another draw followed against Heerenveen.
 On 6 November, a weakened team lost for the first time that season; relegation candidate Go Ahead Eagles won 1–0.
 In the European campaign Feyenoord struggled, and after losses to Manchester United (4–0) and Fenerbahçe (0–1) the European adventure ended.
 In the Eredivisie the team booked big victories, such as a 6–1 defeat against Sparta and 0–4 against AZ.
 With a 5-point lead to second place Ajax, Feyenoord ended the year at the top of the league table.

 In the second half of the season, Feyenoord started strongly, winning the first seven league games of 2017.
 However, in Arnhem, Vitesse proved to be too strong in the KNVB Cup (2–0).
 Feyenoord beat PSV at home (2–1), due to an own goal from PSV-goalkeeper Jeroen Zoet, which was indicated by Goal-line technology.
 On 5 March, Sparta was the first team to beat Feyenoord in the new year, by a goal in the first minute of the game, scored by Mathias Pogba.
-Feyenoord recovered quickly and another big win followed when they beat AZ, 5–2, and a week later SC Heerenveen were defeated 2–1.
+Feyenoord recovered quickly and another big win followed when they beat AZ, 5–2, and a week later Heerenveen were defeated 2–1.
 When Feyenoord lost to Ajax, and drew against PEC Zwolle, their lead was reduced to one point.
 After two more victories from Feyenoord and a loss for Ajax against PSV, the gap was four points with two games to go.
 One week before the end of the competition, Feyenoord could become champions away at Excelsior, just 4 kilometers from their home stadium, De Kuip, and also in Rotterdam.
 However, the team had a complete off-day and lost, 3–0.
 One week later, in the final game of the season, the team still became champions by beating Heracles by 3–1.
 All three goals were made by the team captain, Dirk Kuyt, who would later announce his retirement.
 The championship was Feyenoord's 15th and the first in 18 years.
 Feyenoord was the second team in the history of the Dutch league to stay at the top of the table the entire season.
 Because of the championship, Feyenoord was to compete for the Johan Cruyff Shield against cup winner Vitesse in the Kuip on 5 August 2017.
 After a 1–1 tie Feyenoord beat Vitesse by penalties.